If you’re about to start a kitchen remodel it can seem like an overwhelming task to prepare your space.

 So where do you put the stuff in your cupboards?
 The answer will really depend on your house and where you have space.
 Think about which items from your kitchen you use every day, like a coffee pot and place it somewhere it’s easily accessible during your renovation.
 Lack of caffeine can make renovations harder!

 What to Do with Your Old Kitchen

 Next you need to decide what you are going to do with the items you tear out of your kitchen.
 At AAA Development we help our clients through this process with demolition debris removal and donating salvageable items on their behalf.

 If there are specific fixtures, hardware or décor you plan on keeping it’s best to communicate your construction team during the design process before any demolition begins.
-This will also ensue those items are carefully removed and saved.
+This will also ensure those items are carefully removed and saved.
 This is a best practice to avoid any accidents.